Upturn unsubscribed user

 overview logo History and Background

-The Clorox Company was founded in 1913 in Oakland, California, initially producing liquid bleach.
-It expanded its product portfolio through acquisitions and internal development, becoming a diversified consumer packaged goods company.
+The Clorox Company was founded in 1913 in Oakland, California.
+Originally focused on bleach, it expanded its product portfolio through acquisitions and innovations, becoming a leading manufacturer of household and professional cleaning products.

 business area logo Core Business Areas